-19 The Claims Administrator will hold its next quarterly meeting on September 16, 2016 in Alabama.
-The Claims Administrator will report on that meeting in its third quarterly report of 2016.
+19 The Claims Administrator will hold its next quarterly meeting on December 2, 2016 in New Orleans, Louisiana.
+The Claims Administrator will report on that meeting in its fourth quarterly report of 2016.

-- Built community health center capacity through direct funding and customized group and individual technical assistance through cooperative agreements to seventeen (17) community health center operators (with over eighty (80) site locations) across all seventeen (17) Gulf Coast counties and parishes; - Supported and advanced health systems development through direct funding for health information exchanges, infrastructure investments, and technical assistance; and - Enhanced the capacity of communities and building strategic partnerships to improve health through funding, partnership engagement, and technical assistance to non-clinical partners through State Partners Agreements with the four (4) State Primary Care Associations and the Community-Centered Health Home Demonstration Project, which also works with five (5) community health centers in partnership with the Prevention Institute. - Alliance Institute's outreach on behalf of the GRHOP and its partners has reached over 1,500 individuals across Louisiana, Mississippi, Alabama, and Florida.
+- Continuing to build community health center capacity through direct funding and customized group and individual technical assistance through cooperative agreements to health centers across all seventeen (17) Gulf Coast counties and parishes; - Continuing to support and advance health system development through funding and technical assistance for health information exchanges, infrastructure investments, and quality improvement initiatives; - Continuing to enhance the capacity of communities and strategic partnerships to improve health through funding, partnership engagement, and technical assistance to non-clinical partners through: - State Partners Agreements with the four (4) State Primary Care Associations, focusing on implementing a regional Emergency Management Initiative with technical support from the RAND Corporation and Primary Care Development Corporation; and - Non-competitive community grants awarded to the five (5) community health centers participating in the Community-Centered Health Home ("CCHH") Demonstration Project, to support CCHH action out in the community. - Alliance Institute's outreach on behalf of the GRHOP and its partners has reached over 1,500 individuals across Louisiana, Mississippi, Alabama, and Florida.
 Alliance Institute, the grantee responsible for Community Involvement, has: - Submitted a proposal to the GRHOP Coordinating Committee regarding the development of a series of journal submissions to be published by the GRHOP Partners and Sub-grantees to FrontiersIn, an online, open-access, peer-reviewed journal.
-A successfully coordinated effort would result in the publication of an e-book about GRHOP by the GRHOP Partners. - STEPS Coalition (Mississippi) and BPSOS Bayou La Batre (Alabama) joined forces to develop a regional coalition to address language access, workforce development, and racial issues occurring around the Gulf Coast. - Submitted vetting documents for two (2) new Community Based Organizations ("CBOs"), completing Community Involvement for all seventeen (17) counties/parishes covered by GRHOP on June 21, 2016. - Hosted a CBO, which convened in Gulfport, Mississippi, to prepare for the last year of Community Involvement; it focused on sustainability via such concepts as how to develop a fundraising plan, how to develop a program plan with a logic model, and how to increase visibility through social media. - Negotiated the inclusion of GRHOP partner, University of South Alabama, CBO grantee Emerging ChangeMakers, and GRHOP Federally Qualified Health Center ("FQHC") Franklin Health Care Center into the June 30, 2016 application for Partnership with the National Park Service to develop Africatown, a community located in Mobile, Alabama, and Africatown Park, a community located in Prichard, Alabama.
+A successfully coordinated effort would result in the publication of an e-book about GRHOP by the GRHOP Partners. - STEPS Coalition (Mississippi) and BPSOS Bayou La Batre (Alabama) joined forces to develop a regional coalition to address language access, workforce development, and racial issues occurring around the Gulf Coast. - Hosted a community-based organization ("CBO"), which convened in Gulfport, Mississippi, to prepare for the last year of Community Involvement; it focused on sustainability via such concepts as how to develop a fundraising plan, how to develop a program plan with a logic model, and how to increase visibility through social media. - NAACP-Florida, Alliance's sub-grantee, is working with Tuskegee and Florida A&M Universities to conduct environmental assessments of water and air pollution in the Lovejoy community of Okaloosa, Florida, due to a high rate of death from unknown causes.